 Both the Huiroa and Pukengahu landfills have been closed since 1991 but are still monitored with regards to leachate discharge and site maintenance.
-Monitoring at these sites is undertaken triennially, this was conducted during the current monitoring period and is next due in 2023-2024.
+Monitoring at these sites is undertaken triennially, this was conducted during the 2023/24 monitoring period and is next due in 2026/27.